opf/openproject/docs/system-admin-guide/calendars-and-dates/README.md

 To change this setting, navigate to **Working days** inside of the **Calendar and dates** settings.

-> **Note:** By default, the five days from Monday–Friday are considered working days, and Saturday and Sunday are considered non-working.
+> **Note:** By default, the five days from Monday–Friday are considered working days, and Saturday and Sunday are considered non-working days.

 ![The 'Working days' entry in Calendar and dates settings ](admin-working-days.png)